SvetozarP/CPlusPlusSoftUni/README.md

 6. **06cake** - Cake serving system that tracks remaining pieces and handles overconsumption scenarios
 7. **07moving** - Moving box tracking system that monitors available space and handles overflow situations

+### 11 - Nested Loops Lab
+This module introduces nested loops and advanced iteration patterns in C++, covering multi-dimensional iteration, complex algorithmic problems, and sophisticated loop control structures.
+The exercises demonstrate practical applications of nested loops in time simulation, mathematical calculations, combination generation, and pattern recognition.

+#### Exercises Completed:

+1. **01clock** - Digital clock simulation that displays all possible time combinations from 00:00 to 23:59 using nested for loops
+2. **02multiplicationTable** - Complete multiplication table generator that displays all products from 1×1 to 10×10 with formatted output
+3. **03combinations** - Mathematical combination counter that finds all possible ways three numbers can sum to a given value
+4. **04sumOfTwoNumbers** - Magic number finder that searches for two numbers in a range that sum to a target value with combination tracking
+5. **05travelling** - Travel budget tracker that monitors savings accumulation for multiple destinations until budget goals are met
+6. **06building** - Building floor and room numbering system with different room type assignments based on floor level and parity

 ## 🛠️ Technical Details